Today I’d like us to work together to create a post about the African American Read-In from last week.

 Continue this process until you have 10 photos.
 We will share these on Monday and discuss what makes the photos good examples of photojournalism.

-Today we will be going over the Equipment Responsibility Agreement and Introducing our partners.
+Today we will be introducing our partners.
 Take a minute to discuss with your partner and make sure they are okay with the couple of things you will share with the class about them.

 You and your partner will stand up and take turns introducing each other to the class.
 Start by saying their name (pronounced correctly – please check to be sure), and then tell us three or four things you learned about them that you found interesting.